EdHurtig/autodiscover/README.md

 Ping this app with your hostname to track your public IP

+> WARNING: This is gross and awful and something I hacked years ago with minimal effort

 # App Setup

 1. Create a mysql database and user.